ivangfr/springboot-vault-examples/README.md

   docker-compose up -d
   ```

-- Wait for Docker containers to be with status `running (healthy)`.
+- Wait for Docker containers to be up and running.
 To check it, run
   ```
   docker-compose ps
   ```